KelvinLaw-jpg/Practical_Windows_Forensics/Case001_AtomicRedTeam.md

 # Atomic Red Team Attack Script

-Project Brief: This project is to set up a win 10 virtual machine as a target, attack it using the attomic red team attack script.
-Simulate that we are a Forensic Analyst just arriving to the site and proceed with a full Windows Forensics project as we would on field.
+Project Brief: This project is to set up a win 10 virtual machine as a target, attack it using the atomic red team attack script.
+Simulate that we are a Forensic Analyst just arriving to the site and proceed with a full Windows Forensics case as we would on field.
 Finishing with a deacted forensic report at the end.

 Below are the attacks that this script has executed:
 ![ART](images/PWF_Analysis-MITRE.png)